Skip to content

 FieldRequiredDescription

 defaultScoperecommended"workspace" (shared identity) or "user" (per-user account).
-Defaults to workspace. auth: composio is workspace-scope only.
+Defaults to workspace. auth: composio is workspace-scope only, and auth: smithery installs into a workspace only.

 requiredScopesnoList of OAuth scope strings.